Nike Football: The Last Game

 Cyber Warriors Challenge

-Wieden+Kennedy wanted to recruit community managers for its client Old Spice.
-So they came up with a crazy/fun/impossible idea.
-Candidates were given 5 days to complete one or more challenges listed below and then submit proof of their exploits…
+Wieden+Kennedy wants to recruit community managers for its client Old Spice, so it creates a deliberately crazy set of challenges.
+Candidates get five days to complete one or more tasks and submit proof of their exploits.